Salvador Agra

-Salvador José Milhazes Agra (born 11 November 1991) is a Portuguese professional footballer who plays for Boavista F.C. as a winger.
+Salvador José Milhazes Agra (born 11 November 1991) is a Portuguese professional footballer who plays as a winger for Liga Portugal 2 club Leixões.

-In a journeyman career, he made over 200 Primeira Liga appearances for Olhanense, Braga, Académica, Nacional, Aves, Tondela and Boavista, while also being on the books of Benfica.
+In a journeyman career, he made 313 Primeira Liga appearances for Olhanense, Braga, Académica, Nacional, Aves, Tondela and Boavista, while also being on the books of Benfica.
 Abroad, he had brief spells in Italy, Spain and Poland.

 Club career

 Early years and Olhanense

 Born in Vila do Conde, Agra began his career with Varzim SC, joining the club's youth ranks at the age of 13.
 He made his senior debut in 2010–11, being a very important attacking unit – only one league game missed – as the Póvoa de Varzim team was finally relegated from the Segunda Liga.
 He scored his one goal on 21 May 2011 in the penultimate round of the season, opening a 1–2 home loss against C.F.
 Os Belenenses.

 Agra signed for S.C.
 Olhanense in the summer of 2011, penning a three-year contract with the Algarve side on 8 July.
 He made his Primeira Liga debut on 13 August, playing 15 minutes in a 1–1 draw at Sporting CP.
 His first goal was on 11 September as a substitute in a 1–2 home defeat to C.D.
 Feirense.